IBM/solsa/README.md

 ### Kubernetes Cluster Setup

 We assume that you have already configured `kubectl` or `oc` to be able to access each Kubernetes cluster you will be using with SolSA.
+We also assume `kustomize` is in the PATH.

 On each cluster:
 1. Install the IBM Cloud Operator from https://github.com/IBM/cloud-operators.